openenergymonitor/EmonScripts/install/readme.md

 If you are on a RaspberryPi or EmonPi you can usually just proceed.

-The Install process does takes sometime.
+Be patient, the install process takes some time.

 ## Post Install - Settings

-If you have used EmonCMS before you may need to edit the settings to suit your local setup.
+If you have used EmonCMS before, you may need to edit the settings to suit your local setup.
 This is now an `ini` file called `settings.ini` in `/var/www/emoncms/`.

 ## Post Install - First Use

-To access EmonCMS go to the IP of your machine in your browser.
+To access EmonCMS go to the IP of your machine, in your browser.
 This [Guide](https://guide.openenergymonitor.org/setup/connect/) will help you set your system up.

 At the initial user screen, you need to select **Register** and create a user - this will be the admin user.

-If you are migrating from an old system, Export your data from the old system and Import the data to the new system (after registering a user).
-This will then require you to login as the original user.
+If you are migrating from an old system, export your data from the old system and import the data to the new system (after registering a user).
+This will require you to login as the original user.

 ## Configure install

-The default configuration is for the RaspberryPi platform and Raspbian Buster image specifically.
+The default configuration is specifically for the RaspberryPi platform and Raspbian Buster image.
 To run the installation on a different distribution, you may need to change the configuration to reflect the target environment.

 To edit the configuration (standard file paths):